Gauls: Physical appearance

+First-century BC Roman poet Virgil wrote that the Gauls were golden-haired (aurea caesaries) and adorned themselves with gold:

+Golden is their hair and golden their raiment; striped cloaks gleam on their shoulders; their milk-white necks are twined with gold.

+Fourth-century AD historian Ammianus Marcellinus notes that Gauls had reddish (rutilique) hair and describes a Gaul's wife as light-eyed (glauca) and even stronger than her husband.

 Jordanes, in his Origins and Deeds of the Goths, indirectly describes the Gauls as light-haired and large-bodied by comparing them to Caledonians, as a contrast to the Spaniards, whom he compared to the Silures.
 He speculates based on this comparison that the Britons originated from different peoples, including Gauls and Spaniards.

 The Silures have swarthy features and are usually born with curly black hair, but the inhabitants of Caledonia have reddish hair and large loose-jointed bodies.
 They [the Britons] are like the Gauls and the Spaniards, according as they are opposite either nation.
 Hence some have supposed that from these lands the island received its inhabitants.

-Tacitus noted the Caledonians had "red hair and large limbs" which he felt pointed to a "Germanic origin."
+Tacitus noted the Caledonians had "reddish-fair (rutilae) hair and large limbs" which he felt pointed to a "Germanic origin."

 In the novel Satyricon by Roman courtier Gaius Petronius, a Roman character sarcastically suggests that he and his partner "chalk our faces so that Gaul may claim us as her own" in the midst of a rant outlining the problems with his partner's plan of using blackface to impersonate Aethiopians.
 This suggests that Gauls were thought of on average to be much paler than Romans.
 Jordanes describes the physical attributes of the Gauls as including "reddish hair and large loose-jointed bodies."